TrashPandaCode/reports/ia-final/contributions/jonathan.typ

 ==== Estimation of Tracked Efforts<jonathan_est_tracked_efforts>

-The algorithm used to estimate version controlled efforts was first implemented by Kimmo Brunfeldt under the name `git-hours` #footnote([https://github.com/kimmobrunfeldt/git-hours]).
-As taken from the official repository the algorithm works as follows @githubGitHubKimmobrunfeldtgithours:
+The algorithm used to estimate version controlled efforts was first implemented by Kimmo Brunfeldt under the name `git-hours`.
+As taken from the official repository the algorithm works as follows @brunfeldt_kimmobrunfeldtgit-hours_2025:

 + Go through all commits and compare the difference between them in time.
 + If the difference is smaller or equal then a given threshold, group the commits to a same coding session.